Second Year Success Program

 - Develop collaborative relationships that will foster a sense of engagement and belonging at the University of Kentucky

 - Receive regular second year communication with specific events, programs, and opportunities to engage with the campus community

 - Gain access to a staff or faculty leadership coach and peer involvement advisor

 - Engage in professional development opportunities specific to second year students

 - Have the opportunity to complete a leadership certificate, and will be recognized at the LeadBlue Student Organization Award

 Who is eligible?

 The program is open to any second year student in that they have completed at least two semesters of academic coursework at UK or another institution of Higher Education.
 If you are not a second year student but are interested in participating or getting more information, please contact Jessica at email@example.com.

 I am all in!
 How do I apply?

 Fill out the application on BBNvolved indicating your interest in the program.
 Applications will be reviewed on a rolling basis, and students will be notified of their participation.
 A kickoff orientation will take place at the beginning of each semester to help students learn more about the program requirements and meet their leadership coach and peer involvement advisor.

 I am a faculty or staff member and think this initiative is fantastic!
 I want to get involved.
 How do I do that?

 Connecting with faculty and staff is a critical component of student retention and success, so your involvement is key.
 The leadership coach application is on BBNvolved.
 Leadership coaches will help second year students progress through critical stages of development, assist in setting goals, and serve as a connection to the university.
 You will be the students' resource and guide as they navigate the new and occasionally tumultuous world of focused exploration.

 What is my time commitment as a Leadership Coach?

-- Meet with their student at least twice a semester.
+- Meet with their student at least three times a semester.

 - Attend the Leadership Coaches training